eringrand/edav/_posts/2015-04-21-satscores.md

 </section>

 <section>
-## Problems / Issues / Concerns
+## Problems / Issues / Concerns with the Data

-1. _Missing data:_ We loose a lot of data from schools that didn't report their scores.
+1. _Missing data:_ We lose a lot of data from schools that didn't report their scores.
 1. _Time:_ The data we're using come from vastly different years.
 1. __ :

 </section>

 <section>
 ## Data Columns